-7. In-kind contributions
+7. In-kind Contributions

 The Organization receives in-kind contributions of accounting, administrative services and capital equipment from The Stanley Medical Research Institute, a functionally integrated supporting organization under section 509(a)(3) of the Internal Revenue Code.
-The Organization also receives in-kind contributions of goods from individual donors.
-The value of these contributed goods and services totaled \$117,434 and \$126,685, for the years ended June 30, 2017 and 2016, respectively.
-All remaining in-kind goods and services are included in support services as management and general expenses.
+The value of these contributed goods and services totaled \$125,429 and \$117,434, respectively, for the years ended June 30, 2018 and 2017.